-The Soviet Union (1917-91)
+THE SOVIET UNION (1917-91)

-Russia had a rich history of expansionist behavior before the Bolsheviks came to power in October 1917.
-Indeed, "the Russian Empire as it appeared in 1917 was the product of nearly four centuries of continuous expansion."53 There is considerable evidence that Vladimir Lenin, Josef Stalin, and their successors wanted to follow in the tsars' footsteps and further expand Soviet borders.
+Russia had a rich history of expansionist behavior before the Bolsheviks Came to power in October 1917.
+Indeed, "the Russian Empire as it appeared in 1917 was the product of nearly four centuries of continuous expansion."
+There is considerable evidence that Vladimir Lenin, Josef Stalin, and their successors wanted to follow in the tsars' footsteps and further expand Soviet borders.
 But opportunities for expansion were limited in the Soviet Union's seventy-five-year history.
 Between 1917 and 1933, the country was essentially too weak to take the offensive against rival major powers.
 After 1933, it had its hands full just trying to contain dangerous threats on its flanks: imperial Japan in Northeast Asia and Nazi Germany in Europe.
 During the Cold War, the United States and its allies were determined to check Soviet expansion all across the globe.
 Nevertheless, the Soviets had some chances to expand, and they almost always took advantage of them.

 There was a deep-seated and long-standing fear among Russia's rulers that their country was vulnerable to invasion, and that the best way to deal with that problem was to expand Russia's borders.
 Not surprisingly, Russian thinking about foreign policy before and after the Bolshevik Revolution was motivated largely by realist logic.
 Describing the "discourse of Russia's statesmen" between 1600 and 1914, William Fuller writes, "They generally employed the cold-blooded language of strategy and analysis.
-They weighed the international impact of what, they proposed to do; they pondered the strengths and weaknesses of their prospective enemies; and they justified their policies in terms of the benefits they anticipated for Russian power and security.
-One is struck by the omnipresence of this style of reasoning."54
+They weighed the international impact of what they proposed to do; they pondered the strengths and weaknesses of their prospective enemies; and they justified their policies in terms of the benefits they anticipated for Russian power and security.
+One is struck by the omnipresence of this style of reasoning."

 When the Bolsheviks came to power in 1917, they apparently believed that international politics would immediately undergo a fundamental transformation and that balance-of-power logic would be relegated to the boneyard of history.
 Specifically, they thought that with some help from the Soviet Union, communist revolutions would spread across Europe and the rest of the world, creating like-minded states that would live in peace before finally withering away altogether.
 Thus, Leon Trotsky's famous quip in November 1917, when he was appointed commissar for foreign affairs: "I shall issue some revolutionary proclamations to the peoples and then close up shop."
-Similarly, Lenin said in October 1917, "What, are we going to have foreign affairs?"55 World revolution never happened, however, and Lenin guickly became "a political realist second to none."56 In fact, Richard Debo argues that Lenin abandoned the idea of spreading communism so fast that he doubts Lenin ever took the idea seriously.57 Stalin, who ran Soviet foreign policy for almost thirty years after Lenin died, was also driven in large part by the cold logic of realism, as exemplified by his willingness to cooperate with Nazi Germany between 1939 and 1941.58 Ideology mattered little for Stalin's successors, not simply because they too were deeply affected by the imperatives of life in an anarchic system, but also because "Stalin had undercut deep faith in Marxist-Leninist ideological universalism and killed its genuine advocates; he had reduced the party ideologues to propagandist pawns in his global schemes."59 pattern of world politics has been widely recognized as a system of inherently unstable equilibrium, described in the concept of the balance of power."
+Similarly, Lenin said in October 1917, "What, are we going to have foreign affairs?"

+World revolution never happened, however, and Lenin quickly became "a political realist second to none."
+In fact, Richard Debo argues that Lenin abandoned the idea of spreading communism so fast that he doubts Lenin ever took the idea seriously.
+Stalin, who ran Soviet foreign policy for almost thirty years after Lenin died, was also driven in large part by the cold logic of realism, as exemplified by his willingness to cooperate with Nazi Germany between 1939 and 1941.
+Ideology mattered little for Stalin's successors, not simply because they too were deeply affected by the imperatives of life in an anarchic system, but also because "Stalin had undercut deep faith in Marxist-Leninist ideological universalism and killed its genuine advocates; he had reduced the party ideologues to propagandist pawns in his global schemes."

-In short, Soviet foreign policy behavior over time was driven mainly by calculations about relative power, not by communist ideology.
-"In the international sphere," as Barrington Moore notes, "the Communist rulers of Russia have depended to a great extent on techniques that owe more to Bismarck, Machiavelli, and even Aristotle than they do to Karl Marx or Lenin.
-This
+In short, Soviet foreign policy behavior overtime was driven mainly by calculations about relative power, not by communist ideology.
+"In the international sphere," as Barrington Moore notes, "the Communist rulers of Russia have depended to a great extent on techniques that owe more to Bismarck, Machiavelli, and even Aristotle than they do to Karl Marx or